alastair-thomas/Cascadia/README.md

 3. The anisotorpic version of model 1;
 4. The anisotropic version of model 2.

-The code can be freely used, but I cannot guarantee that it will be easy to get it to compile on your own systems as it is not written specifically for sharing purposes.
+The code can be freely used, but I cannot guarantee that it will be easy to compile on your own systems as it is not written specifically for sharing purposes.